ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 1. Changes for the VeriStand System Explorer

 Now we will discuss the VeriStand error (mentioned in the drawbacks section), and how can we make it disappear.
-The solution would be to change the code of the **Initialization** VI and **Action on Compile** VI (as tou can see below).
+The solution would be to change the code of the **Initialization** VI and **Action on Compile** VI (as you can see below).
 The subVI in the **Initialization** VI deletes the paths from the System Explorer at the moment they are writen.
 The purpose of the subVI added in the **Action on Compile** VI is to assign the paths that the System Explorer would recognize, when the Custom Device is ran.
 A good example (where you can see the exact structure of the subVIs) is implemented on [FPGA Add-on Custom Device](https://github.com/ni/niveristand-fpga-addon-custom-device) and will be available in the upcoming version of the LabVIEW Custom Device Wizard.

 ![](images/Initialization_Change.png)